aclysma/minimum/docs/tutorial/tutorial001_dev_environment_setup.md

 essentially overriding the borrow checker and moving the checking it would be doing to runtime.

 The standard borrowing rules apply, if they are violated you'll get a panic.
 There's also a bit of overhead induced to do the lookup.
-Legion has a solution for both issues, but we'll hold off on that for now.
+Legion has a solution for both issues - but we won't cover it here just yet.
+Please see the legion documentation for more info on this.

 Now we can insert a gravity resource and create some entities: